1980–81 NHL season

 The 1980–81 NHL season was the 64th season of the National Hockey League.
+The Flames relocated from Atlanta to Calgary.
 The New York Islanders were the top regular season team and the top playoff team, winning their second consecutive Stanley Cup by defeating the Minnesota North Stars in five games.

-League business

-This was the first season that the Calgary Flames played in Calgary, Alberta.
-Previously, they were the Atlanta Flames and played in Atlanta, Georgia.
+Entry draft

+The 1980 NHL entry draft was held on June 11, at the Montreal Forum in Montreal, Quebec.
+This was the first draft opened to the public.
+Doug Wickenheiser was selected first overall by the Montreal Canadiens.

+Arena changes

+The Flames relocated from the Omni Coliseum in Atlanta, Georgia to the Stampede Corral in Calgary, Alberta.

 Regular season

 The season featured notable individual scoring milestones.